Pre-K Printable Fun

 Cathy M. of Happy Hands Early Learning Academy built this solid surface building area using a piece of 4'x4' particle board that she covered with self adhesive tile.
 It provides a sturdy building area in her carpeted space.

 A living room floor makes a great construction area!
-If you are short on space consider a mobile tray that you can slide under your sofa (such as the one made bySmart Girls DIY ).
+If you are short on space consider a mobile tray that you can slide under your sofa.
 You can equip it with a variety of blocks, and small world play items (Play people, animals, items to create landscapes, etc).

 Storing materials